Pearly-choong/summative3/README.md

-# Summative3 - Full Stack Application
+# Niche Market App (C2C Online Baking Goods) - Full Stack Application
 ## Group Project by Vandy, Pearly and Krisitne - Yoobee Module3 Summative Assessment

-Niche Market App - C2C Online Baking Goods.

 This project is to work as a team to build an application that is intuitive to use and displayed data from an API in an easily understandable representation.